victorjunnanpan/pansyntaxlab/content/post/2026-06-22-chenghao and victor/index.md

 ---
-title: Chenghao Hu and Prof Victor Pan published "On the plural marker 'men' in Chinese" in *Catalan Journal of Linguistics*!
+title: Chenghao Hu and Prof Victor Pan published "On the plural marker 'men' in Chinese" in Catalan Journal of Linguistics!
 date: 2026-06-22

 ---